The hustle and bustle of the holidays can make taking care of yourself trickier than perfecting a gingerbread house.

 The key to finding balance is planning.
 If you know you’re going to indulge later in the day, start your morning with a healthy breakfast that includes whole grains, protein and fruit.
 While at events, back away from the food table and mingle to avoid unconscious nibbling.

-For more articles like this one, visit the health and wellness tab.
+For more articles like this one, visit Health and Wellness.